mrcavalcanti/mosaicoo/docs/sources/enterprise/settings-updates.md

 ## Background job (high availability set-ups)

 Grafana Enterprise has a built-in scheduled background job that looks into the database every minute for settings updates.
-If there are updates, it reloads the Grafana services affected by the detected changes.
+If there are updates, it reloads the Mosaicoo services affected by the detected changes.

 The background job synchronizes settings between instances in high availability set-ups.
 So, after you perform some changes through the
 HTTP API, then the other instances are synchronized through the database and the background job.